 Shell jewelry was also one of the earliest forms of ornamentation as well as used for monetary exchange purposes.
 It has remained a popular form of art much being made in the seaside communities of nearly every country.
 A popular Victorian art form, some pieces have survived and today are valued and highly collectible.
 Shell jewelry is still being made and is a popular summertime fashion accessory.
 However, some of the beautiful shells once popular are now illegal to harvest since their quantites have been depleted.

-TO ORDER THIS ITEM - Best Way - Just click the Blue Shopping Cart Button to the left of the photo.
+TO ORDER THIS ITEM - Best Way - Just click the Blue Shopping Cart Button to the left of the photo and then

 For Sale Prices Always Use The Cart Method So We Can Invoice You for the Sale Price !